Your experience in detail.

 Ardmore, Wicklow Mountains National Park, Dublin: where hearts beat faster.

-After a satisfying breakfast we will head back to the east coast – back to Dublin.
-As the end of your journey looms on the horizon, every kilometre of road offers new discoveries, dynamically alternating once again between driving pleasure and culinary delights.
-After a wonderful lunch, we will drive into the remote Wicklow Mountains.
-The "Old Military Road" will make your heart beat faster – as will the sight of the rugged mountain slopes, vast moors and clear rivers.
+After a hearty breakfast, it is time to head back to the east coast – back to Dublin.
+As the end of your journey begins to loom on the horizon, each mile becomes another discovery, with driving pleasure and culinary delights alternating in dynamic succession.
+A delightful lunch is followed by a drive into the remote Wicklow Mountains.
+The “Old Military Road” will make your heart race, as will the sight of the rugged mountain slopes, vast bogs and crystal-clear rivers.

-In Dublin, after the transfer to the hotel "The Shelbourne", you will enjoy a final evening together, which you can bring to a close at the nearby restaurant.
+In Dublin, after the transfer to the hotel “The Shelbourne”, you will enjoy a final evening together, which you can bring to a close at the hotel with a private and intimate dinner.
 Afterwards, you are more than welcome to immerse yourself in the famous pub culture where you will experience the warm conviviality of the Irish.
-Incidentally, the term "pub" is derived from the term "public house".
-Until the 17th century, these popular meeting places were still called "taverns" or "alehouses".
+Incidentally, the term “pub” is derived from the term "public house”.
+Until the 17th century, these popular meeting places were still called “taverns” or “alehouses”.
 They often had catchy names featuring animals or places that could be easily represented on signs.
 This was intended to make it easier for people who were illiterate to identify the establishment.

 Day 8